mdn/content/files/en-us/learn/css/building_blocks/values_and_units/index.md

 There are many ways to specify color in CSS, some of which are more recently implemented than others.
 The same color values can be used everywhere in CSS, whether you are specifying text color, background color, or whatever else.

-The standard color system available in modern computers is 24 bit, which allows the display of about 16.7 million distinct colors via a combination of different red, green and blue channels with 256 different values per channel (256 x 256 x 256 = 16,777,216.)
+The standard color system available in modern computers supports 24-bit colors, which allows the display of about 16.7 million distinct colors via a combination of different red, green and blue channels with 256 different values per channel (256 x 256 x 256 = 16,777,216.)
 Let's have a look at some of the ways in which we can specify colors in CSS.

 > **Note:** In this tutorial we will look at the common methods of specifying color that have good browser support; there are others but they don't have as good support and are less common.